-Northern Illinois University is a public, state school in a small town setting in De Kalb, Illinois.
-Northern Illinois University was founded in 1895 and now enrolls around 16,769 students a year, including 12,277 undergrads.
-Northern Illinois University offers on-campus housing for up to 4,459 students.
+Northern Illinois University is a public, state school in the small town setting of De Kalb, Illinois.
+Northern Illinois University was founded in 1895 and the school currently enrolls around 16,234 students per year, including 11,834 undergrad students.
+Northern Illinois University provides housing for up to 4,459 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 55% of students stay on-campus and participate in campus events and social life.

 Interested in journalism or communications?
 Northern Illinois University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Thinking of pledging?
-Northern Illinois University has fraternities and sororities.
+Interested in joining a fraternity or sorority?
+Northern Illinois University has both fraternities and sororities.

 Planning to play sports?
 Northern Illinois University has many options for athletes.
 See them all and learn more about life at Northern Illinois University on the Student Life page.

 |Percent of Need Met||65.7%|

 The definition of a "good school" can mean different things for different people.
 Admissions criteria, acceptance rate and average GPA are good indicators of how selective an institution is.

 Let's take a look at these areas to get a better view of what Northern Illinois University offers and if the school seems like the right college for you.